thenumbernine/Tensor/README.md

 - Use requires to enforce integral types on integral operators.

-- For index-notation, operator << and >> have to be unraveled from the pipe ostream operator (special exceptions to exclude those in the require() or something? otherwise the compiler gets confused which << it is using...)

 - Boolean tensor operators?  `&& || ! ?:`.

 - assign dimension size and offset to Index